 The Avengers learn that the Phoenix Force is hurdling towards Earth in an attempt to find a new host.
 In an attempt to put Hope Summers, the thought to be next Phoenix Host, into protective custody the Avengers begin a battle with the X-Men in order to take her.
 The Thing battles King Namor.
 With Hope leaving, the X-Men go into hiding and the Avengers prepare for the next battle.
 There are more battles and eventually the Thing and Avengers end up on the moon with the X-Men when the Phoenix Force arrives.
 Tony Stark using a new armor manages to shatter the force which sends itself into 5 mutants, Cyclops, Emma Frost, Namor, Colossus and Magik.
 The Avengers eventually battle the Phoenix amped Namor in Wakanda.
 The Avengers throw everything they can possibly dish at the cosmically crazed King but he seems to keep coming.
 Wanda and Namor end up exchanging energy blasts which knocks them both out and causes the Phoenix Force portion to leave Namor and into the other avatars.
 Thing kicks Namor just for being Namor.
 After the fight, Thing and the Avengers retreat into hidden location of K'un-Lun.

-Suiting his physical appearence and powers, Ben is strong-willed, gruff, stubborn and has a tough exterior.
+Suiting his physical appearance and powers, Ben is strong-willed, gruff, stubborn and has a tough exterior.
 He is always ready for a fight, can at times be short-tempered and is often making wise-cracks.

 Despite this, Grimm has a heart of gold and is very likable and often optimistic.

 The Thing has immense superhuman strength.
 When he was first transformed into the Thing he could only lift 5 tons, but over the years his strength continually grew to the point where Ben could lift 85 tons.
 This is where his strength level appeared to level off, staying steady for quite some time.
 As more time passed, Ben increased his already immense physical strength through consistent, intense weight training and further physical mutation.
-Through these means Ben's strength has increased to much higher levels allowing him to now lift up to 100 tons and possibly even more.
-Ben's strength is such that he once stopped a multistory building that weighed roughly 30,000 tons from toppling and then pushed it back into place.
+Through these means Ben's strength has increased to much higher levels allowing him to now lift in excess of 100 tons.
+Ben's strength is such that he once stopped a multistory building that weighed roughly 30,000 tons from toppling and then pushed it back into place; this require him to able to 'push' at least 12,000 tons, resulting in an overhead pressing ability of at least 8000 tons.
 He also once knocked out the Hulk with one punch, though not entirely on his own (he had help from Reed and Sue).
 He also knocked down a living black hole with one punch and put great damage to it, though it was stated he hurt himself more than he hurt the black hole.